Penguin recovery: a case story

 Let's first quickly discuss the backgrounds of this story.
 In the old days of SEO a site's reputation was largely established by evaluating how the site was related to other sites on the web.
 This was initially done by simply counting the number of links.
 This caused sites with many backlinks but otherwise similar to rank much higher in Google.
-This led to many spammy techniques were lots of people simply started buying links by the thousands or building dozens of small sites just for the purpose of linking them to their main site.
+This led to many spammy techniques where lots of people simply started buying links by the thousands or building dozens of small sites just for the purpose of linking them to their main site.
 At some stage, it became clear that this did not indicate quality sites at all.
 Therefore Google rolled out the so-called Penguin algorithm in 2012 to fight these practices.
-This led to massacre among sites that participated in these practices.
+This led to massacres among sites that participated in these practices.
 Google fine-tuned the algorithm in the later years, also targeting sites that participated in less obvious practices, like link schemes, press-release sites that allowed backlinks (often their main purpose) etcetera.
-Also, sites that just had a few links exchanged with non-related sites could be affected, though maybe not as bad as totally malicious sites.
+Also, sites with just a few links exchanged with non-related sites could be affected, though maybe not as badly as totally malicious sites.

-Affected sites could recover (more on that later), but the problem then was that the algorithm wasn't real-time: if your site was hit and the next algorithm update was only a year later, your rankings stayed down until that update....
+Affected sites could recover (more on that later), but the problem then was that the algorithm wasn't real-time: if your site was hit and the next algorithm update was only a year later, your rankings stayed down until that update...
 Especially sites hit in 2014 or later had a big problem, because it took very long for the next update: actually until October 2016.
-However, by now the algorithm is now real-time, so bad links will cause pretty swift penalties and any recovery actions should cause similar rises in ranking in a few weeks / months.
+However, by now the algorithm is now real-time, so bad links will cause pretty swift penalties and any recovery actions should cause similar rises in ranking in a few weeks/months.

-One of my sites was a really popular dutch site, with around 50.000 monthly visitors, both a blog and a webshop.
+One of my sites was a really popular Dutch site, with around 50.000 monthly visitors, both a blog and a webshop.
 At the time I was experimenting a lot with SEO.
-Most of the time I was spot on, because it reached top-rankings on all of the keywords I aimed for.
-Most of the techniques I used were perfectly legitimate, like writing great content and metadata, technical SEO and nice images.
+Most of the time I was spot on because it reached top rankings on all of the keywords I aimed for.
+Most of the techniques I used were perfectly legitimate, like writing great content and metadata, technical SEO, and nice images.
 However, I also worked on my links for some time.
 I never bought any, but I sometimes asked for link exchanges and also put my site on free business directories.